Rapid training of Hamiltonian graph networks using random features: Additional details on Random-Feature Hamiltonian Graph Networks

 \subsection{Algorithm}

 Here, we outline the algorithm for the forward pass of the Random-Feature Hamiltonian Graph Network (RF-HGN) using the notation introduced in \Cref{sections:method}.

 The forward pass discussed here is independent of how the network parameters are computed.
-The training leverages random sampling, automatic differentiation to compute gradients of the Hamiltonian, and least squares solvers as described in \Cref{sec_training}.
+The training leverages random sampling, automatic differentiation to compute gradients of the Hamiltonian with respect to inputs to compute \(\nabla \mathcal{H}\) using PyTorch~\citep{pytorch}, and least squares solvers as described in \Cref{sec_training}.
+The network can be formulated more compactly as

+where \(\Vert\) is concatenation, given a graph \(G=(V,E)\) with a node feature set \(V\) and edge feature set \(E\) as explained in \Cref{sections:method} problem setup.